 No special measures necessary.

-A lung function test is usually safe and non-invasive.
-However, there are certain situations in which it may not be performed.
-These include acute heart attacks, unstable angina, severe hypertension or recent eye surgery.
+A pulmonary function test is usually safe and non-invasive.
+However, there are certain situations in which it may not be possible to perform it.
+These include acute myocardial infarction, acute pulmonary embolism, unstable angina pectoris, large aortic aneurysm, severe hypertension, pneumothorax or recent abdominal, thoracic, brain, ear or eye surgery.

 A lung function test is a safe procedure and usually has no serious risks or side effects.
 In rare cases, you may experience temporary dizziness or shortness of breath during the measurement.
 These symptoms usually subside quickly.